Choose

 The Savings That Make the Decision for You

-The comparisons across those three scenarios, using May’s worst-case fuel pricing:
+The comparisons across those three scenarios, using May’s mid-range fuel pricing forecast (R35/L diesel, R27/L petrol):

-The payback argument for EVs used to be “it takes 4-5 years.”
-At R40/L diesel, the argument is now “it takes 4-5 months.”
+The payback argument for EVs used to be “it takes 4–5 years.”
+At R35/L diesel, the argument is now “it takes 4–5 months.”

 The Budget Case: BYD Dolphin Surf vs VW Polo